 The companioned inquiry process invites openness and curiosity to the therapeutic relationship with yourself as an inquiring client and Kerryn the therapist.
 Through these values, together with myself as companion and you as the inquirer, we walk together on a journey in a landscape of safety at your pace to see what emerges and unfolds within the creative, experiential and expressive processes I facilitate.

-How does creating Art help with my Mental Health?
+How does Art Therapy help my Mental Health?

 Art Therapy focusses on the process of creating rather than an art outcome.
 Therefore, it is not about creating a ‘masterpiece’, nor it is creating something that is aesthetically pleasing.
 Rather it is just about the process of expressing emotion and doing so by becoming more aware of our body felt sense and the wisdom it holds.